 Limited Experience In Sales Development

-It is often assumed that Sales Development, as a practice, has a relation to Sales, but Sales experience is not a substitute for Sales Development experience.
+Many people assume that Sales Development has a relation to Sales.
+But, Sales experience is not a substitute for Sales Development experience.

-In fact, the only glaring commonalities between the two is Sales Development and Sales interact with the same prospects and leads, albeit at very different steps in the pipeline.
+In fact, the only glaring commonalities between the two are Sales Development and Sales interact with the same prospects and leads, albeit at very different steps in the pipeline.